tact-lang/tact.vim/doc/headless-readme.md

 - [Compiler integration support](#usage)
 - [Abbreviations](#abbreviations) in INSERT mode
 - [Auto-completion](#completion) (omnifunc/completefunc) support of static (global) and extension (methods on types) functions from stdlib, and all of the basic grammar \
-  (use `ctrl-x ctrl-o` to trigger it or setup shortcuts as you wish)
+  (use `ctrl-x ctrl-o` to trigger it or set shortcuts as you wish)
 - Basic linting, which automatically triggers on omnicompletion.
-Don't forget to close your braces {}, parenthesis () and names, or use keyword completion instead ;)
+Don't forget to close your braces {}, parenthesis (), and names, or use keyword completion instead ;)

-See the highlighting showcase below (uses `One Dark` color scheme).\
+See the highlighting showcase below (uses the `One Dark` color scheme).\
 Note, that you can [disable highlighting of identifiers](#highlighting), if you want to :)

 <img src=".github/SHOWCASE.png" alt="Highlighting showcase" width="50%" style="display:inline;" />